ricci2511/riccis-utils/README.md

 # riccis-utils

-A collection of utilities, tools, and scripts tailored for my homelab enthusiasts.
-Each tool serves a unique purpose, ranging from file organization to media processing.
+A collection of utilities, tools, and scripts tailored for my homelab.

 ## Utilities Overview